 - 3 cities are Certified Local Governments (CLGs)

-(Photo of Lovell Beach House (1926), Newport Beach by Rudolph Schindler)
+(Photo: The Lovell Beach House in Newport Beach, designed in 1926 by Rudolph Schindler)